-The Blue Summer project was created to welcome children and teenagers aged 6 -16 providing them a month of summer holidays in Portugal hosted by a local family.
-Its purpose is to open their horizons by putting them in contact with new experiences, but more important with a healthy environment and away from radiation.
+The Blue Summer project was created in 2008 to welcome children and teenagers aged 6-16, providing them a month of summer holidays in Portugal, hosted by a local family.
+Its purpose is to open their horizons by putting them in contact with new experiences, but also with a healthy environment and away from radiation.

 2014 – 2016

 This series follows fragments of day-to-day life of Mark, Kateryna, Karolina, Sergii, Bogdan, Artem, Arkadiy, Angelina, Bogdan, Boginskyy and Alina back in the Chernobyl region and then in several regions of Portugal, to where they traveled to spend a month of their Summer holidays with a Portuguese host family.